MingleiLee/jocket/README.md

         }
     }

-With an extra line in your startup listener:
+With an extra line on server startup (for example, in WebListener):

     JocketDeployer.deploy(MyChat.class);